 Scroll down until you find the PDF Embedder plugin and click the “Install Now” button and activate the plugin for use.

-On the left-hand admin panel click on Settings and select the PDF Embedder option.
+On the left-hand admin panel, click on Settings and select the PDF Embedder option.
 This will pull up the main settings page.

 The settings page is very easy to use.
 The first thing you must pick is the Width and Height of the PDF viewer.
 You need to pick one that works with the existing width and height on your pages.

-Keep in mind a lot of the functionality is locked behind the premium version of the plugin and free version does include some of the basic features that are expected when viewing a PDF file, like being able to download it or click on hyperlinks.
+Keep in mind that a lot of the functionality is locked behind the premium version of the plugin.
+The free version includes some of the basic features that are expected when viewing a PDF file, like downloading it or clicking on hyperlinks.

 WordPress is full of great plugins available and I’m sure you can imagine there are a lot of plugins that improve how PDFs work on websites.
 It’s no surprise considering PDFs are the most popular file format in the world since they never change the content of the PDF regardless of which system they are opened with.

 Print, PDF, Email by PrintFriendly

 Print, PDF, Email by PrintFriendly is a cool PDF plugin that specializes in printing your PDFs.
 Printing PDFs is very common as many forms and applications are stored as PDF documents on websites.
-It’s no surprise this plugin has gain popularity with over 60,000 active installs.
+It’s no surprise this plugin has gain popularity with over 40,000 active installs.
 It’s definitely a plugin worth trying.

 Keep Your Website Convenient For Visitors

 It also saves them time by not having to actually download the PDF file to view it.
 Visitors with slower Internet speeds will really appreciate this because a larger PDF could take them more than a few minutes to download.

-Something you definitely need to consider is making your website mobile friendly.
+Something you definitely need to consider is making your website mobile-friendly.
 The option is available as a premium addition, but there are lots of ways to improve your website for mobile viewing.